 A wake-up call for your health

 A solid third of your life should be spent in slumber, and not just so you can recover from those happy hours gone wild.
-Sleep is critical for overall health, says Maas, "and people are starting to realize it's a necessity, not a luxury."
-As you snooze, your body repairs errant cells, builds bone and muscle, consolidates memories, and stores up energy for the days, weeks, and years ahead.
-Sleep is so important, in fact, that some doctors consider how much you get to be a vital sign, on par with body temperature and blood pressure, says Lankford.
+Sleep is critical for overall health, said Maas, "and people are starting to realize it's a necessity, not a luxury."
+As you snooze, your body repairs errant cells, builds bone and muscle, consolidates memories and stores up energy for the days, weeks and years ahead.
+Sleep is so important, in fact, that some doctors consider how much you get to be a vital sign, on par with body temperature and blood pressure, said Lankford.

 When you're spent, your healthy habits tend to disappear.
 Fatigue makes the body crave a quick hit of energy — otherwise known as a high-calorie carb-fest.
 (Ever hit a fast-food drive-through after a rough night?)
 Going to the gym, a smarter pick-me- up, can seem about as doable as taking a trip to Mars, which is why nearly 50 percent of women report skipping exercise when they're beat, according to the NSF.

 Habitually skimping on shut-eye can also lead to chronic health problems or worsen preexisting ailments.
 "Sleep deprivation is cumulative," said Lankford.
 "If someone needs eight hours a night and gets only six every night for a week, by Friday she will be functioning on sleep debt."